Loopring/protocols/README.md

 ```

 The logs command is optional but will give you an easy to read output of the tests without the output from testrpc mixed in (though the combination of both is good for debugging and is why they're not being silenced.)

+## More
+For more information, please check out https://loopring.github.io/protocol.